Pathogen-Genomics-Cymru/lodestone/README.md

 Produces as output one directory per sample, containing the relevant reports & a pair of cleaned fastqs.

 ## Quick Start ##
 The workflow is designed to run with either docker `-profile docker` or singularity `-profile singularity`.
-Before running the workflow using singularity, the singularity images for the workflow will need to be built by running `singularity/singularity_pull.sh`
+Before running the workflow using singularity, the images for the workflow will need to be built by running either `docker/docker_build.sh` or  `singularity/singularity_build.sh`

 E.g. to run the workflow:
 ```